What Is a Watershed?

-In Pennsylvania we have six dominant watersheds.
-They are the Ohio, Susquehanna, Delaware, Potomac, Genesee and Erie.
-Western Pennsylvania is split by the Allegheny Front which is the eastern continental divide that separates our major watersheds from those that flow west to the Mississippi River and then to the Gulf of Mexico and those that flow east to the Chesapeake Bay and the Atlantic Ocean.
+In Pennsylvania there are 6 dominant watersheds; Ohio, Susquehanna, Delaware, Potomac, Genesee, and Erie Western Pennsylvania is split by the Allegheny Front which is the eastern continental divide that separates our major watersheds from those of the east and west.
+Water flowing west drains into the Mississippi River eventually to the Gulf of Mexico.
+Water flowing to the east drains into the Chesapeake Bay eventually leading to the Atlantic Ocean.

-Blair County is almost completely contained within the Juniata River watershed.
-The Juniata River Watershed is located in south-central Pennsylvania, encompassing 3,400 square miles and all or parts of Bedford, Blair, Cambria, Centre, Franklin, Fulton, Huntingdon, Juniata, Mifflin, Perry, Snyder and Somerset counties.
-The watershed is bordered by the West Branch of the Susquehanna on the north, the Susquehanna River on the east, the Potomac River to the south and the Ohio River to the west.
+Blair County is almost completely contained within the Juniata River Watershed.
+The Juniata River Watershed is located in southcentral Pennsylvania, encompassing 3,400 square miles to include all or parts of Bedford, Blair, Cambria, Centre, Franklin, Fulton, Huntingdon, Juniata, Mifflin, Perry, Snyder, and Somerset Counties.
+The watershed is bordered by the West branch of the Susquehanna on the north, and The Ohio River to the west.

-The main stem of the Juniata River forms at the confluence of two major tributaries: the Frankstown Branch of the Juniata and the Little Juniata.
+The main stem of the Juniata river forms at the confluence of two major tributaries: the Frankstown Brach of the Juniata River and the Little Juniata River.
 The Raystown Branch, the third major tributary to the Juniata River, joins the main stem a few miles downstream of its origins.
 The Raystown Branch is the largest tributary of the Juniata River at 120 miles long and drains 964 square miles of rough mountainous country.
-The Frankstown branch is 45 miles long and drains 396 square miles.
+The Frankstown Branch is 45 miles long and drains 396 square miles.
 The Little Juniata is 32 miles long and drains 342 square miles.
-The main stem of the Juniata River is over 100 miles long and empties into the Susquehanna River near Duncannon, Pennsylvania.
+The main stem of the Juniata River is over 100 miles long and empties into the Susquehanna River near Duncannon, PA.
 Other major tributaries include Aughwick Creek, Kishacoquillas Creek, Standing Stone Creek, and Tuscarora Creek.
-There are also over 400 named streams that make up the river basin drainage area, for a total of 6,560 total stream miles (DEP, 1989; ERRI, 1998).
+There are also over 400 named streams that make up the river basin drainage area, for a total of 6,560 total stream miles.

-In 2011 the District developed the Blair County Volunteer Stream Monitoring Network as a way to collect baseline water quality data on our local streams.
-This program originated as a Pennsylvania Senior Environmental Corps (PA SEC) program but has expanded to include concerned citizens of all ages.
-Most recently as the host of the PA SEC state-wide program the District has partnered with Nature Abounds a non-profit from Clearfield, PA.
+In 2011, The District developed the Blair County Volunteer Stream Monitoring Network as a way to collect baseline water quality data on our local streams.
+This program originated as a Pennsylvania Senior Environmental Corps (PA SEC) program but has since expanded to include concerned citizens of all ages.
+Currently, our team of 20 volunteers are monitoring 14 streams across the county to aid the District in recoding baseline stream quality information for our watersheds.

-The Volunteer Stream Monitoring Network is a group of volunteers interested in protecting Blair County’s high quality water resources.
-Volunteers are out in the field monthly and collect information on stream flow; water chemistry (such as pH, nitrates, dissolved oxygen, etc.); macroinvertebrates (stream bugs); as well as conduct habitat assessments.
-The District provides support though program administration, training, and equipment and supplies.
-Volunteers need to have no professional training and have varied backgrounds from manufacturing, sales, academia to students just starting their careers.
+The Volunteer Stream Monitoring Network is a group of volunteers interested in protecting Blair County’s high-quality water resources.
+Volunteers are out in the field monthly and collect information on streamflow, water chemistry (such as pH, nitrates, dissolved oxygen, etc.), macroinvertebrates (stream bugs), as well as conduct habitat assessments.
+The District provides support through program administration, training, and equipment/supplies.
+Volunteers need to have no professional training and may have varied backgrounds from manufacturing, sales, academia, to students.

-If you would be interested in learning more about the Monitoring Network or in becoming a volunteer please contact the Watershed Specialist for more information or join us at one of our quarterly meetings listed on our Events Calendar.
+If you would be interested in leaning more about the Monitoring Network or in becoming a volunteer, please contact the District for more information.